Image

 This is especially important if you’re located in an area that gets snow or ice such as the UK.
 Make sure your guests know what to expect and have a contingency plan in place in case of bad weather.
 For example, you might want to have a list of nearby restaurants that deliver, or you could offer to have staff transport guests to and from their cars.

-Keep track of all your hotel holiday and special events with Preno’s interactive grid.
+Keep track of all your hotel holidays and special events with Preno’s interactive grid.
 Sign up and trial Preno for free today.

 About the author